 From finding buyers to understanding markets to accessing subsidies and incentives, there are several functions that may be daunting for a new exporter.
+It means that the role of government bodies have an impact on the export performance of the economy.
 Fortunately, you can get assistance for many of these activities from industry bodies, including government-approved ones called Export Promotion Councils.

 Export Promotion Councils are government-initiated authorities that promote and support export firms in developing their overseas trade and presence by providing technical and industry insights.
 Additionally, EPCs also promote government schemes, act as a data store and conduct overseas tours and studies.
 They also act as an intermediary between the government and the export industry and are critical in formulating the foreign policies of the country.

 These Councils are registered as non-profit organizations under the Companies Act/ Societies Registration Act.
 EPCs perform both advisory as well as executive functions.
 Export Promotion Councils are responsible for country’s image abroad as a council of reliable suppliers of high quality goods and services.
 The EPCs encourage and monitor the observance of international standards and specifications by exporters.
 Each product has its own Export Promotion Council, hence the promoter should register under a certain EPC as per their line of product.